Yashvish11/delta1/README.md

 # delta1
-it's only a demo for Git &amp; Github
+it's only a demo for Git &amp; Github.